yigitakdemir/genai_final/README.md

 •	Add other books from Tolkien's Legendarium such as The Hobbit and Silmarillion.

-•	Deploy the website in Streamlit with the FAISS models/indices already hosted, to save time on loading.

 •	Add memory functionality when conversing with a character or expert.

+•	Deploy the website, potentially with the FAISS models/indices already hosted, to save time on loading.